Check out some great RC flying eBooks

 Cuban 8 RC airplane aerobatics

-This page will show you how to fly the 'Cuban 8' rc airplane aerobatic maneuvers; the Cuban 8, half Cuban 8 and the reverse half Cuban 8.
+This page will show you how to fly the popular 'Cuban 8' based rc airplane aerobatics; the Cuban 8, Half Cuban 8 and the Reverse Half Cuban 8.

-Cuban 8 based aerobatic maneuvers are a lot of fun, and look smooth when pulled off well.
-They're not difficult to learn, but an airplane with ailerons is preferable to one without, as all the Cuban 8 maneuvers involve rolling the airplane.
+Cuban 8 based aerobatic maneuvers are a lot of fun and look smooth when pulled off well.
+They're not too difficult to learn but an airplane with ailerons is needed, as all the Cuban 8 maneuvers involve rolling the airplane through 180 degrees.

 The Cuban 8:

-The Cuban 8 is the largest of the 3, and takes up a fair bit of airspace.
+The Cuban 8 is the largest of the three maneuvers.

 Cuban 8 aerobatic maneuver

-Below is the Cuban 8 on video (on the RealFlight G4 rc flight simulator), including close-ups of the tx stick inputs and the airplane's response...
+Below is the Cuban 8 on video (on the RealFlight rc flight simulator), including close-ups of the Tx stick inputs and the airplane's response...

 The Half Cuban 8: